mbsantiago/pytadarida/README.md

 ## Installation

 PyTadarida only runs in Linux.
-Make sure you have all the Tadarida-D dependencies:
+Make sure you have all the Tadarida-D dependencies, in Ubuntu you can install them with

     sudo apt-get install libfftw3-dev libicu-dev libsndfile1-dev libqt5core5a